erikrose/parsimonious/README.rst

     ...     bold_close = "))"
     ...     """)

-You can have forward references or anything you want; it's all taken care of by the grammar compiler.
+You can have forward references and even right recursion; it's all taken care of by the grammar compiler.
 The first rule is taken to be the default start symbol, but you can override that.

 Next, let's parse something and get an abstract syntax tree::